celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

-# Phone Number Privacy - Signer Service
+# ODIS - Signer Service

-A service run by distributed partners that generates unique partial signatures for phone number salts.
+A service that generates unique partial signatures for blinded messages.
 Using a threshold BLS signature scheme, when K/N signatures are combined, a deterministic signature is obtained.

 ## Configuration

-You can use the following environment variables to configure the Phone Number Privacy - Signer service:
+You can use the following environment variables to configure the ODIS Signer service:

 ### Server